Watch our latest video on BNVSAP (Bharat New Vehicle Safety Assessment Program) on the GoMechanic YouTube Channel. Do Subscribe!

 The safest Indian car according to Global NCAP standards

 Nexon.
 It was Tata Nexon.
 Scoring a 5 star on the Global NCAP overall crash test system it was the only new Indian car at that time that was able to score a full bar.
 It was only for Driver safety though as they only scored a 3 star in passenger and child safety which was still the highest other cars was able to score anyways.
 While we are on the topic of safe cars the least safe car which should be no surprise to anyone was Tata Nano.

 What can we do to ensure our road safety in India?

 It’s true the Government needs to take action to ensure our road safety but so do we.
-Following the basic road etiquette can go a long way.
+Following basic road etiquette can go a long way.

-Some people seem to think that yellow light in the traffic system (where it works) means acceleration instead of slowing down which by the tone of this sentence you must have figured out is completely opposite of it.
+Some people seem to think that yellow light in the traffic system (where it works) means acceleration instead of slowing down which by the tone of this sentence you must have figured out is completely the opposite of it.

 Not wearing a helmet while on a 2 wheeler because the hair might get ruined.
-Trust me it’s better to keep them in a helmet than having to pick out bugs and leaves from it later.
+Trust me it’s better to keep them in a helmet than have to pick out bugs and leaves from it later.
 Also if you get ahead injury because of not wearing a helmet while in an accident it will leave you bald anyways as they shave the head off for surgery so it’s a lose-lose scenario in both cases.

 Pedestrians are no angels either.
 The longest time I’ve seen a green light on an intersection is 120 seconds (2 minutes it just appears big because it’s in seconds).
 Just Wait.
 Running through a green light is as scary for the driver as it’s exciting and daring for you.